MicrosoftDocs/sql-docs/docs/advanced-analytics/package-management/r-package-information.md

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 Learn how to get information about installed R packages on SQL Server Machine Learning Services.
-Example R script examples show you how to list package information such as installation path and version.
+Example R scripts show you how to list package information such as installation path and version.

 ## Default R library location